Primary Advisor/Dissertation Chair

 Communicative Language Teaching, Karen People

 Dunnette, Jonathan Randall, "Cultural Factors in Implementing Communicative Language Teaching Methods with Karen English Language Learners" (2015).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 161.